Drozd0f/csv-app/README.md

 ### Quick start

 > **Note**
-> First of all create and configure ops/.env file with next variables
+> First of check and change ops/environment file for your system

 ```
 CSVAPP_DBURI="DB_URI"